The Guardian reported on March 6 that a 62-year-old man in Germany had received 217 doses of Covid-19 vaccine over the past 29 months.

 The team also found that the man had higher levels of immune cells and antibodies against the coronavirus than those in the control group who had received three doses of the vaccine.

-However, Dr Schober asserted: “Current research suggests that three doses of vaccine, with regular booster vaccination for vulnerable groups, remain the optimal approach.
+However, Dr Schober asserted: “Current research indicates that three doses of vaccine, with regular booster vaccination for vulnerable groups, remain the optimal approach.
 It is important that we do not advocate over-vaccination to enhance adaptive immunity.”

 More than 60 million people in Germany have been vaccinated against Covid-19, most of them have received multiple doses.